MicrosoftDocs/visualstudio-docs/docs/test/getting-started-with-unit-testing.md

 When you run IntelliTest, you can see which tests are failing and add any necessary code to fix them.
 You can select which of the generated tests to save into a test project to provide a regression suite.
 As you change your code, rerun IntelliTest to keep the generated tests in sync with your code changes.
 To learn how, see [Generate unit tests for your code with IntelliTest](../test/generate-unit-tests-for-your-code-with-intellitest.md).

 > [!TIP]
-> IntelliTest is only available for managed code that targets the .NET Framework.
+> IntelliTest is available in Enterprise edition only.
+It is supported for C# code that targets the .NET Framework. .NET Core and .NET Standard are not currently supported.

 ![Generating unit tests with IntelliTest](media/intellitest.png)